WKD (02) ... World Kigo Database

 fire catching moth, moth drawn to a flame, hitori ga 火取蛾

-fire catching insect, hitori mushi 火取虫
+fire catching insect, hitori mushi, hi tori mushi 火取虫

 "moth in a lantern", tooga 燈蛾